Sadi58/plasma6-window-buttons-applet/README.md

 In such cases you can use the following script to downgrade the panel version:
 `
-wget https://github.com/antroids/application-title-bar/releases/download/v0.6.8/application-title-bar.plasmoid -O ${TMPDIR:-/tmp}/application-title-bar.plasmoid && kpackagetool6 -t Plasma/Applet -u ${TMPDIR:-/tmp}/application-title-bar.plasmoid && systemctl --user restart plasma-plasmashell.service
+wget https://github.com/sadi58/plasma6-window-buttons-applet/releases/download/v0.6.8/plasma6-window-buttons-applet.plasmoid -O ${TMPDIR:-/tmp}/plasma6-window-buttons-applet.plasmoid && kpackagetool6 -t Plasma/Applet -u ${TMPDIR:-/tmp}/plasma6-window-buttons-applet.plasmoid && systemctl --user restart plasma-plasmashell.service
 `

-Or you can remove the widget: `kpackagetool6 --type Plasma/Applet --remove com.github.antroids.application-title-bar`
+Or you can remove the widget: `kpackagetool6 --type Plasma/Applet --remove com.github.sadi58.plasma6-window-buttons-applet`

 Please, don't forget to fill the report about the issues.